gantoreno/gfiles/README.md

 - [`openssh`](https://www.openssh.com/) - OpenSSH is the premier connectivity tool for remote login with the SSH protocol.
 - [`openssl`](https://www.openssl.org/) - OpenSSL is a robust, commercial-grade, and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.

-## Fonts

-My setup currently uses Mozilla's original [Fira Mono](https://github.com/mozilla/Fira) (specifically the [NF patched version](https://github.com/mozilla/Fira)).
-It preserves a decent line height that is comfortable to the eyes and a good aspect ratio for my coding preferences.
-All my fonts can be found inside the `.fonts` directory.

 ## Wallpapers

 These are some of the most common wallpapers you'll see me using with this setup: